Atlas-Soft/DeepDoom/README.md

 ## Scenarios

 We designed a set of scenarios where the agent will learn specific behaviors.
-These scenarios were created using Doom Builder v2.1+ and ViZDoom.
+These scenarios were created using Doom Builder v2.1+ and ViZDoom v1.1+.
 Reward functions are defined via the Doom Builder Script Editor using the Action Code Script (ACS) scripting language.
 For a quick tutorial, [click here](https://zdoom.org/wiki/ACS).

 >***Note: living rewards are defined within the ViZDoom config file.***